julien731/AuthPress/README.md

 ---
 - Adds 2-factor authentication to WordPress login page,
 - Can be eanbled for each user independantly,
-- Admin can force users to use 2FA (and limit the number of allowed logins without setting up 2FA),
+- Admin can force users to use 2FA (and limit the number of allowed logins without setting up 2FA).
+The use of 2FA can be forced for all users or for specific roles,
+- Support applications passwords (with access log),
 - If admin forces users to use 2FA, users who didn't set it up will be reminded with a warning in their dashboard,
 - Set any name you want to appear in the Google Authenticator app,
 - Allow clock discrepancy (mins +/-),